AstroBarker/astrobarker.github.io/index.md

 Throughout my career I have worked to maintain an involvement in my community.
 This has made for some of the most enriching moments of my education.
-Find out about the [outreach initiatives][outreach] I have been involved in!
+Find out about the [outreach initiatives](outreach) I have been involved in!

 * * *